 The testing centers are available to course instructors and students who need to coordinate equal access exam accommodations, including quiet testing space, computer use for essay exams, and a reader or writer upon request.

 Remember to turn in your out-of-class testing forms at least one week in advance.

-- You will receive email confirmation.
+- Confirmation of Exams.
+Students will receive email confirmation of their scheduled exams.
 If no confirmation is received, you should contact the correct testing center to verify the exam time.

 Request for Alternate Format Materials

 The testing centers allow for use of alternate format course materials by students who need print materials, including textbooks, in alternative formats as a means of support for a documented condition.

 For those who have been provide the accommodation for alternative format texts, there are a couple of steps that you will need to take:

 - Compile your receipts/proof of purchases.